mitya33/cfimp/README.md

 Desdemona	Johnson	refa-67890
 ```

-For multiple references, you can use the `aref-` prefix followed by a comma-separated list of IDs.
+For multiple references or assets, you can use the `aref-` (array of references) or `arefa-` (array of asset references) prefixes followed by a comma-separated list of IDs.
 For example:

 ```
 forename	surname	relatedAuthors